 Like braces, Invisalign treatment can be paired with tooth extraction and additional dental appliances to help correct bite issues.
 However, unlike braces, Invisalign can be provided by a standard dentist (rather than an orthodontist), so there’s a good chance your treatment can be administered at the same place you go to get your teeth cleaned.

-Of course, the most notable differences between these treatment methods is that Invisalign is 1) removable, and 2) much more discreet than traditional braces.
+Of course, the most notable differences between these treatment methods are that Invisalign is 1) removable, and 2) much more discreet than traditional braces.
 Invisalign clear aligner trays are able to shift your teeth and realign your bite about equally as quickly as braces, and for approximately the same price (between $3,500-$8,000).

 3) Home Teeth Aligners